MicrosoftDocs/memdocs/sccm/core/plan-design/configs/support-for-sql-server-versions.md

 -   The **domain local user** account:

-    -   This is a best practice and might require you to manually register the Service Principle Name (SPN) for the account.
+    -   This is a best practice and might require you to manually register the service principal name (SPN) for the account.

 -   The **local system** account  of the computer that runs SQL Server: